Eileen Roesler

 Assistant Professor

-Eileen Roesler is a researcher in the field of human-automation interaction, with a specialized focus on the complex challenges stemming from interactions with cutting-edge technologies such as artificial intelligence (AI) and robots.
-With a profound curiosity for the evolving landscape of human-automation synergy, Dr. Roesler's work delves into unraveling the complexities of how individuals engage with and respond to novel technological advancements.
-Her expertise lies in dissecting the dynamics that arise at the intersection of human relations with these emerging technologies, scrutinizing the behavioral, cognitive, and social aspects of such interactions.
+Eileen Roesler is a researcher in the field of human-automation interaction, with a specialized focus on the complex challenges stemming from interactions with technologies such as artificial intelligence (AI) and robots.
+Her expertise lies in dissecting the dynamics that arise at the intersection of human relations with emerging technologies and scrutinizing the behavioral, cognitive, and social aspects of such interactions.

-Through the investigations at the Human-Agent Collaboration Laboratory (HAC-Lab), Dr. Roesler and her team shed light on the multifaceted challenges that characterize the interactions between humans and novel (embodied) technologies, thereby paving the way for a more intuitive and socially conscious relationship with the technologies that will shape our future.
+Through the investigations at the human-agent collaboration lab (hac lab) and the human-robot interaction lab (hri lab), Dr. Roesler and her team shed light on the challenges that characterize the interactions between humans and (embodied) technologies, thereby paving the way for a more intuitive and socially conscious relationship with the technologies that will shape our future.

 Current Research

-Our Lab Meetings on Tuesdays from 3:30 p.m. - 4:30 p.m. in David King Hall 2073A serve as a focal point for nurturing and advancing our research initiatives.
-Everyone is welcome to join our meetings if the topic aligns with their interests.
-However, if you are interested in exploring opportunities to conduct research at the HAC Lab, please feel free to reach out to Dr. Roesler for more information and guidance.
+Our internal hac lab meetings serve as a focal point for advancing our research initiatives.
+If you are interested in exploring opportunities to conduct research at the hac lab, please feel free to reach out to Dr. Roesler for more information.

 Selected Publications